401(k) Plans For Small Businesses

 You also may want to provide your employees with information that discusses the advantages of your 401(k) plan.
 The benefits to employees – such as pretax contributions to a 401(k) plan (or tax-free distributions in the case of Roth contributions), employer contributions (if you choose to make them), and compounded tax-deferred earnings – help highlight the advantages of participating in the plan.

 Operating A 401(k) Plan

-Once you have established a 401(k) plan, you assume certain responsibilities in operating the plan.
+Once you have established a 401(k) plan, you assume certain responsibilities in operating it.
 If you hired someone to help in setting up your plan, that arrangement also may have included help in operating the plan.
 If not, another important decision will be whether to manage the plan yourself or to hire a professional or financial institution – such as a bank, mutual fund provider, or insurance company – to take care of some or most aspects of operating the plan.

-Elements of operating 401(k) plans include the following:
+Elements of operating 401(k) plans include:

 - Investing 401(k) plan monies